Catch a recap of the January ESIP Meeting in the Meeting Highlights Webinar – February 23! Learn more.

 ESIP Community Fellows are graduate students and postdoctoral researchers interested in bridging the gap between informatics and Earth science.

-The 2026 Community Fellows will support ESIP's Collaboration Areas and Meetings in January and July, helping connect the Earth science data community.
+The 2026 ESIP Community Fellows will support our Collaboration Areas and Meetings in January and July, helping connect the Earth science data community.
 Which they do while continuing their research and growing their careers!

 This year's cohort of Fellows spans many Earth science, information science, and data science fields, bringing together a strong team with interdisciplinary interests and enthusiasm.